 Housing costs in Mi-Wuk Village are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-When you are in Mi-Wuk Village, you'll notice that it is more blue-collar than most other communities in America.
-35.06% of Mi-Wuk Village’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Mi-Wuk Village is a blue-collar town, with 35.06% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Mi-Wuk Village is a town of service providers, professionals, and construction workers and builders.
 There are especially a lot of people living in Mi-Wuk Village who work in healthcare suport services (7.64%), art, media, and design (7.64%), and teaching (7.42%).

 Of important note, Mi-Wuk Village is also a town of artists.
 Mi-Wuk Village has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Mi-Wuk Village’s character.

-Telecommuters are a relatively large percentage of the workforce: 25.36% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Mi-Wuk Village telecommute to their jobs.
+Overall, about 25.36% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Mi-Wuk Village is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Mi-Wuk Village’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.